cureos/csj2k/README.md

 Licensed and distributable under the terms of the [BSD license](http://www.opensource.org/licenses/bsd-license.php)

 **NOTE!
 The following information applies to the upcoming version 2.0 of CSJ2K.
-Please consult earlier commits for details about 0.9.x versions of CSJ2K.**
+Please consult commit associated with release [0.9.1](https://github.com/cureos/csj2k/releases/tag/v.0.9.1) for details about
+0.9.x versions of CSJ2K.**

 ## Summary